35 Employee engagement survey questions for higher productivity

 19. Are you satisfied with the level of comfort in your physical workplace?

 Well-being at work plays an important role when it comes to productivity and motivation.
-Making sure teams have an ergonomic space can improve wellness in the workplace.
+Making sure teams have an ergonomic space can improve wellness and happiness in the workplace, which ultimately makes them better and more productive employees.

 20. Do you feel supported by your organization if you need to make use of flexible working arrangements?